viniciusaro/dart-composable-architecture/tca_flutter_example/lib/feature_composition/README.md

 ### Synchronizing feature state

-Since we do have complete separate states for our features, we need a way to synchronize them when dealing with shared state.
-In this case, we need to make sure that changes to the `Counter` feature **favorites** are visible to the `Favorites` feature **favorites** and the other way around.
-To make this happen we make use of another reducer operator called `onChange`:
+Since our features maintain completely separate states, we need a way to synchronize them when dealing with shared data.
+In this case, we must ensure that changes to the favorites in the Counter feature are reflected in the Favorites feature and vice versa.

+To achieve this, we use another reducer operator called onChange:

 ```dart
 final appReducer = combine([